Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/reacting-to-clarity-insights.md

 - Code blocks.
 Lots of people visit the site to find code or a command because that's the problem they are solving.

 :::note
 It is sometimes hard to make sense of what a user is doing.
 Their mouse is flying across the screen in seemingly random directions.
-However, this could be the result of their input device (we don't all use a mouse) or it might just represent their "I'm thinking" dance, like tapping fingers or wiggling your hand while you absorb the amazing content you found.
+However, this could be the result of their input device (not everyone uses a mouse) or it might just represent their "I'm thinking" dance, like tapping fingers or wiggling your hand while you absorb the amazing content you found.
 Jigglers, wigglers, and alternate input devices... you are all welcome.
 :::

 This last item, code blocks, is telling me that users want to copy the code samples and commands that I've put on my website.
 Some do this by dragging to highlight code in the code blocks, expert users do a similar drag motion in the left margin (as this grabs entire lines at a time).